 Over the decades many new schools were formed.
 These tireless self-supporting workers inspired others in several parts of the world.
 But an organization was needed to facilitate the growth of self-supporting work, network existing projects, and help train and strengthen leaders.

-In the early 1980’s, Warren Wilson, who was then the president of Wildwood Lifestyle Center and Hospital, recognized the need to form an organization that could serve as counselor and encourager to many of the new self-supporting institutions.
+In the early 1980’s, Warren Wilson, who was then the president of Wildwood Lifestyle Center, recognized the need to form an organization that could serve as counselor and encourager to many of the new self-supporting institutions.
 Serving from 1983-1989, he saw the potential in and nurtured numerous people as they strove to fulfill the great commission in their home countries.

 Harold Lance followed after Warren Wilson as OCI president.
 A retired attorney, Harold served with OCI from 1989-1998.
 During his tenure the work matured.
 He made sure that each OCI institution was properly incorporated, giving the organization special strength and adding to each ministries’ longevity.